sjoblomj/dn_dl/README.md

 ## Cookie
 To use the script, you must have a subscription to Dagens Nyheter.
 Your login information is stored in a cookie and sent by the browser to the site, which is how it can identify that you have access to the pages behind the paywall.
-You need to provide this cookie to the script.
+You need to provide this cookie to the script by putting it into the file `dn_header`.
 How to obtain the cookie depends on your browser.

 ### Firefox
 Make sure you are logged in to dn.se.